« BackTetris in PostScriptgithub.comSubmitted by beefburger a year ago

-• beefburger 10 months ago
+• beefburger a year ago

 I've just implemented Tetris in PostScript, pushing the limits of a document-processing language to run a realtime game.
 It works in GhostView on macOS.